 Read my honest reviews below.

 L.A.'s Studio Elevate offers variations on Pilates techniques that aim, under no uncertain circumstances, to kick your ass.
-Their class offerings include "Reform & Ride," which is half Pilates reformer, half Spin; "Strength & Stretch," which involves an intense strength class followed by deep stretch; and "Reform Strength," which the brand describes as, "No frills, no 'girly' moves, very intense.
+Their class offerings include "Reform & Ride," which is half Pilates reformer, half Spin; "Strength & Stretch," which involves an intense strength class followed by deep stretch; and "Reform Strength," which the brand describes as "No frills, no 'girly' moves, very intense.
 Great for those who want strength training without the bulk."
 The last one is what I signed up for.

 I had never taken a Pilates class of any kind before, so I didn't know quite what to expect.
 And when the owner, Leah, warned me I wouldn't be able to walk for a week afterward, I was scared.
 The workout itself was 50 minutes of all-over strength training on the reformer, which, from my fledgling perspective, looked (and felt) like a medieval torture device.
 I may or may not have almost flung myself off of it a few times, which was slightly mortifying.

-That said, I don't feel like I was a complete failure at this workout—the moves were intense but not so fast or painful that I wasn't able to keep up.
+That said, I don't feel like I was a complete failure at this workout—the moves were intense but not so fast or painful that I couldn't keep up.
 And they felt good on my body.
 I felt like I was working muscles I'd never targeted before, which is always a good sign.
 Leah corrected my form when I needed it but didn't stalk me the whole class.
 By the end, my body felt like Jell-O (in a good way).
 I was super sore for three days, but I could thankfully still walk.
 And I totally wouldn't have predicted it, but out of all the classes I took, I'd be most likely to try this one again.

 Price per single class: $30

 The class is incredibly fast-paced and highly stimulating—my favorite part about it was the rowing machine, which makes you feel as though you're pushing yourself through actual water.
-However, because the class has you move through each section so quickly, it can feel a little frenetic and very tiring, especially if you're not a fitness fanatic (hello, hi).
+However, because the class has you move through each section quickly, it can feel a little frenetic and very tiring, especially if you're not a fitness fanatic (hello, hi).
 I felt cripplingly sore for days afterward, so I know it was an effective workout.
 But speaking purely as a fitness-phobe, this one might be a little intense for me to adopt as my regular routine.

 Price per single class: $28